Anton495/graph-isomorphism/README.md

 >>>
 ```

 The function `get_degree_dict` optimizes the storage of matrix indegrees and outdegrees while requiring the minimum possible RAM.
+There is a bug in the function (will be fixed soon).
 ```python
 >>>
 Graph.get_degree_dict(example6().graph1,network)